Adidas Alphabounce review

 It also contains another material underneath so the shoe can work in any weather conditions.

-In the midsole, Adidas offers their bounce cushioning.
+In the midsole, Adidas offers its bounce cushioning.
 This cushioning is very comfortable and provides stability at the same time.

 You will feel the responsiveness even though it is not as responsive as Boost.
 In some ways, I see this as a positive.